 Why make your own ginger dressing?

 Every great hibachi meal must start with a simple salad topped with ginger dressing.
 Personally, I tend to judge a Japanese restaurant by its ginger dressing.
-You know some are watery, bland or not enough ginger punch.
+You know some are watery, bland, or not enough ginger punch.
 You can tell when they make it fresh or buy it in a bottle from their supplier.

-When I created this miso carrot ginger dressing, I looked for the perfect balance of flavors that I could easily make at home.
+When I created this miso carrot ginger dressing, I looked for the perfect balance of flavors I could easily make at home.
 I also wanted it to be healthy and full of fresh ginger flavor.